choria-legacy/marionette-collective/website/simplerpc/agents.md

 Any text to STDOUT will be logged on the server at level *info*.

-As of version 1.3.3 there's a standard location for action scripts:
+These scripts can be placed in a standard location:

 {% highlight ruby %}
 action "test" do